 - 1 green bell pepper, seeded and chopped

 - 3 stalks celery chopped

-- ¼ bunch flat leaf parsley, stems and leaves, coarsely chopped, plus chopped leaves for garnish
+- 1/4 bunch flat leaf parsley, coarsely chopped (plus chopped leaves for garnish)

 - 4 cups chicken stock

 - 1 14-ounce can stewed tomatoes with juice